 "For a year now, food deliveries have been replacing restaurants, meeting rooms have been taken over by video conferences, and a large number of medical appointments are online.
-Caisse des Dépôts has established a recovery plan which focuses greatly on digital technology to support the accelerated development of digital uses, encourage economic recovery and provide solutions to digital sovereignty and trust challenges.
+Caisse des Dépôts has established a recovery plan which focuses greatly on digital technology to support the accelerated development of digital usage, encourage economic recovery and provide solutions to digital sovereignty and trust challenges.
 Thanks to this fully digital, sustainable, and participative plan, Banque des Territoires is extending its roadmap (e-health, retail digital transition, etc.) to step up the regional digital revolution.
 By building on its internal (the Banque des Territoires' platform or the Next platform for employees) and external (Mon compte formation) successes, Caisse des Dépôts, is therefore, consolidating its position as the reference platform operator for each of its business lines.
-This strategy was launched before the crisis and makes perfect sense for French peoples' daily lives.
-It is supplemented by the La Poste Group's initiatives to make digital technology a key growth and transformation lever for the coming years."
+This strategy was launched before the crisis and makes perfect sense for daily lives of the French population.
+It is supplemented by La Poste group's initiatives to make digital technology a key growth and transformation lever for the coming years."

-BENOÎT PARIZET / / / Banque des Territoires Digital Strategy Director tensive contribution to he economic recovery
+BENOÎT PARIZET / / /Banque des Territoires Digital Strategy Director economic recovery Extensive contribution

-"In 2020, €7.8 billion in equity was €26 billion in capital investments invested for the economic recovery."
+"In 2020, €7.8 billion in equity was invested for the economic recovery."

 Caisse des Dépôts was created during, and is designed to handle, a crisis.
-The Institution has stepped up to the mark by making a massive contribution to the French national economic recoverv plan with €26 billion in equity available over the next four years.
+The Institution has stepped up to the mark by making a massive contribution to the French national economic recovery plan with €26 billion in equity available over the next four years.
 Caisse des Dépôts is fully committed to a sustainable recovery and has based its action plan on four priorities which affect the French population's daily lives: the green transition; housing; business support; and social cohesion.
-The Institution's work focuses on the sectors in which it is experienced and in which it can operate as a robust lever.
+The Institution's work focuses on the sectors in which it can deploy its expertise and in which it can have a real leverage effect.
 Its goal is to create a maximum impact on economic recovery and invest more than 80% of mobilised equity in the next two years.